mordax7/ansible-role-librespot/README.md

 --------------
 Variables to define type of installation:
 ```
-librespot_installation_type: librespot-java # type of installation of librespot: librespot(rust), librespot-java, raspotify
+librespot_installation_type: librespot # type of installation of librespot: librespot(rust), librespot-java, raspotify
 raspotify_enable_hifiberry: "false" # boolean, if you got a hifiberry device
 ```
 Variables for the ```raspotify``` type of installation:
 ```
 raspotify_device_name: "{{ ansible_hostname }}" # device name on Spotify Connect
-raspotify_bitrate: 320 # bitrate, one of 96 (low quality), 160 (default quality), or 320 (high quality)
+raspotify_bitrate: "320" # bitrate, one of 96 (low quality), 160 (default quality), or 320 (high quality)
 raspotify_options: "--zeroconf-port 40995" # additional command line arguments for librespot can be set below.
 raspotify_cache_args: "" # use /var/cache/librespot for cache location if needed so.
 Cache is disabled by default
-raspotify_volume: 100 # default volume when connecting to the client
+raspotify_volume: "--enable-volume-normalisation --linear-volume --initial-volume=100" # default volume when connecting to the client
 raspotify_args: "--backend alsa --device default" # backend could be set to pipe here, but it's for very advanced use cases of
 ```
 Variables for the native ```librespot``` type of installation: